 A Cobia turned in the distance, briefly heading directly for him before peeling off and disappearing behind a large sea urchin.
 Christian began make a low gargling noise in his throat, alternating it with a nasal humming sound.
 This luring technique had paid dividends with similar fish in the past; the minute vibrations in the water would pique the interest of the likes of the bolder Cobia species, prompting them to make the mistake of investigating its source.
 His quarry failed to reappear, but a flash of silver in his peripheral vision signalled the arrival of a sizeable Kingfish instead.
 Christian felt his pulse accelerate with the thrill of the hunt, knowing now that he had a viable target.
 At over a metre long and weighing in the region of twenty five kilos, such a creature would not come quietly.
 He would look to take it side on, behind the gills and close to the spine, aiming to sever the spinal column.
 A successful shot would be textbook perfect, though such accuracy in the underwater environment was close to impossible.
 He stopped making the luring noises and remained stock still, willing his prey to come closer.
 At a distance of two metres, as the fish made a sudden turn with an oily black eye glinting defiantly, Christian pulled the trigger.

 Continued in Part 2

 Thank you for reading.
-If you enjoyed my writing, please let others know by using the social buttons below, particularly Facebook, and do feel free to leave me a comment.
-I am grateful for all feedback – good or bad – and will always respond.
+If you enjoyed my writing, please let others know by using the social buttons below, particularly Facebook.
+Do feel free to leave me a comment; I am grateful for all feedback—positive or negative—and I will always respond.